← HoloMapper Homepage

 • EnterConfirm layer rename

 HoloMapper uses a surface-based workflow.
-Add a surface or input, assign media or configure the source, position it, adjust its shape, and send the clean output to a projector or secondary display.
+Add a surface or input, assign media or configure the source, position it, adjust its shape, choose the output format, and send the clean output to a projector or external display.

-1. Add a quad, circle, line, custom shape, window input, or URL input.
+1. Add a quad, circle, line, custom shape, text, window input, or URL input.

 2. Select it, then upload media or configure its source.